1 Covid-19 impact on civil proceedings

 Statutory provisions for civil proceedings already provide the courts with a broad scope to react flexibly to the current exceptional situation.
-It is for the relevant courts and judges to decide what measures to take on a case-by-case basis, e.g. written procedure, dispensing with the taking of evidence, or giving evidence via videoconference.
-Judicial independence is preserved.
+It is for the relevant courts and judges to decide what measures to take on a case-by-case basis, e.g. written procedure, dispensing with the taking of evidence, or taking evidence via videoconference.
+Judicial independence is maintained.

 1.3 EU Judicial Cooperation

 Cooperation in family matters (Regulation (EC) No 2201/2003):

 The central authority is fully operational in accordance with Regulation (EC) No 2201/2003.
 Applications can be submitted in paper form.